 Have you ever considered what recruiting has in common with sales?
 Many recruiters believe they just have to wait for the perfect candidate’s resume to show up in their email.
 However, some of the most qualified candidates aren’t necessarily looking for a job.

-Like high level salespeople who find, develop and close big-money deals, the best recruiters identify, cultivate, and recruit the best candidates.
+Like high-level salespeople who find, develop and close big-money deals, the best recruiters identify, cultivate, and recruit the best candidates.
 Consider the following techniques used by top salespeople.

 Make the customer the hero

 Successful salespeople don’t sell: they tell a story with the customer as the hero.
 And what the salesperson is offering makes the customer even more successful.
-Similarly, rather than giving a boring job description in terms of a skill requirements and duties listing, deliver a narrative explaining how successful the candidate will be in the new position.
+Similarly, rather than giving a boring job description in terms of skill requirements and duties listing, deliver a narrative explaining how successful the candidate will be in a new position.